vimukthi-git/j4eH_7er-kOaOcCsuU3i8g/README.md

 ## Usage

-Exchange worker comes with two scripts which you can use,
+Exchange worker comes with two scripts which you can use in the `bin` directory,

 1. runner.js - Creates Exchange workers based on the config file provided.
 Sample usage, `node runner.js -f ./default_config.json`